 I did feel better for doing the gentler exercise.
 The weightlessness of the water was certainly welcomed as the bump grew to resemble a watermelon!
 I appreciated my waist and ‘normal’ exercise even more after I had given birth.

 I found the same mentality can be applied to a physical injury.
 Or my own mental health journey.
 Small positive steps are all we can do in the current situation.
 Here are some tips that may help:

 5 Tips to help at this time:

 - Routine – Even if it just your normal morning things of getting dressed and having breakfast, it can help your mood positively.

-- Keep writing – Journaling or keeping a gratitude diary can be hugely helpful.
+- Keep writing – Journalling or keeping a gratitude diary can be hugely helpful.
 You can get all those annoying, angry and uncomfortable thoughts out of your mind.

 - Stay in touch – Call your friends, family, gym friends, school-run mums……in fact anyone who you would normally talk to.
 Teach parents or older people how to use video-calling or write them letters or notes.

 - Find time to relax – You don’t have to come out of this ‘lockdown’ with a new skill or 3 to show how productive you’ve been.
 Take the time to do what YOU need to do to get through the day.
 Meditation, yoga, warm baths, reading, watching a movie…..anything like this which perhaps you didn’t have time for before.

 Let me know your ways of coping.
 I’m sure they will help me to do the ‘right thing’